Neil515/byob-philly/philly_yelp_crawler/email模板.md

 📩 Email 內容：

-Hi [Restaurant Name] Team,
+Hi {{restaurant_name}} Team,

+You’ve been highlighted by the Philly BYOB community as a great bring-your-own-bottle spot!

+👉 Can you quickly confirm or update your info here?
+{{takeover_link}}
+This only takes a minute — and helps your listing stand out to guests.
+Or just reply to this email — we’ll take care of the rest.

-We’re building Philly’s first dedicated BYOB dining guide — and your restaurant was highlighted by the community as a great BYOB spot!
+We’re building Philly’s first dedicated BYOB guide, and your listing could be shown as “Verified by Restaurant.”

-To make sure your listing stands out and gives guests accurate expectations, we’d love your quick confirmation.

-Here’s what we’re hoping to verify:
+What we’d like to confirm:

-• Is BYOB allowed?
+- Is BYOB allowed?

-• Do you charge a corkage fee?
+- Do you charge a corkage fee?

-• Are wine glasses or openers provided?
+- Are wine glasses or openers available?

-📣 Restaurants that confirm are marked as “Verified by Restaurant”, get higher visibility, and are prioritized in search results.
+Why it matters:
+- Verified listings show higher in search
+- Guests know what to expect
+- You’ll connect with more wine-loving diners

-You can preview your public listing here:
+You can also preview your current listing here:
-👉 [Restaurant Frontend Page Link]

-And it only takes a minute to review and confirm your info:
-👉 [Restaurant Takeover Link]

-You can also just reply to this email — we’ll help update your listing.
+{{frontend_page_link}}

-Thanks again for being part of Philly’s unique BYOB scene.
-We're excited to feature the best local spots — including yours!
+Thanks again for being part of Philly’s amazing BYOB culture!

-Best,
-Neil
+— Neil
 BYOB Philly Team
 📍 https://byobmap.com
 📬 https://byobmap.com/contact